 Many schools offer online programs for aspiring RNs who require a flexible class schedule.
 During an online program, nursing students complete coursework requirements through a virtual learning platform.

 Nurses must also meet clinical hour requirements to earn their RN degrees.
-Online programs work with nursing students to meet clinical requirements, often letting htem arrange their clinical hours at local hospitals or other clinical sites.
+Online programs work with nursing students to meet clinical requirements, often letting them arrange their clinical hours at local hospitals or other clinical sites.

 What Can You Do With a College Degree in Nursing?